St Breock: Parish Church

 The church contains some fine monuments to members of the Tredeneck family and one of 1598 to William and Jane Viell.
 The heirs of the Viell family in the 17th century were the Prideaux family of Prideaux Place, which still owned the manor of St Breock in 1968.
 There is a brass probably also to a Tredeneck, ca. 1520.
 The church organ was the work of 'Father' Willis.
 Seth Ward, afterwards a bishop, was briefly the incumbent here.

+Cornish Wrestling

+Cornish wrestling tournaments have been held in St Breock parish for centuries.
+Eg there is a recorded tournament in Pawton in 1302.